diekus/get-installed-related-apps/EXPLAINER.md

 app and the corresponding native app both installed on the same device will become more common, and the feature sets of these apps will converge.

-It is important to allow apps to detect this situation to allow them to disable functionality that should be provided by the other app.
+It is important to allow websites to detect if an app is installed, whether a native app or a web app, to allow them to disable functionality that should be provided by the other app.

-The GetInstalledRelatedApps API allows web apps to detect if related native apps are installed on the current device.
+The GetInstalledRelatedApps API allows web apps to detect if related apps are installed on the current device.

 # Querying the installed local apps that specify the website.